 Hunters Mark is an interesting adventure which walks a fine line between Fifth Edition’s(and other tabletop RPGs’) freeform gameplay and the cinematic combat a player might come to expect from modern video games.
 The rules provided for the adventure make it a much different experience than a traditional 5e campaign, and honestly, I’d find it difficult to tell if that’s empirically good or bad for any given group.
 If your gaming group enjoys tactical combat and gritty action, Hunter’s Mark will probably be right up your alley.
 However, if you’re not particularly a fan of games such as Monster Hunter, I’d definitely give this book a miss.
 I’d say that overall, you’re likely to get less mileage out of this book than a more open-ended book like Demon Cults and Secret Societies, but if you’re looking for discrete adventures with fixed lengths, or inspiration to design your own quick pick-up games, Hunter’s Mark may be the book for you.
 You can get a PDF of Hunters Mark here at Game Natural’s website.

 Update, January 24, 2018: The link to purchase Hunters Mark has been removed from the website.
 The Kickstarter has yet to deliver its physical rewards, and Game Natural has since started and funded an additional Kickstarter to allegedly fund printing a run for retailers.
 The project creator has once again disappeared with no contact to his backers in either campaign.
-In light of unavailability for purchase and failure to deliver now on two purchases, I cannot recommend purchasing Hunters Mark.
+In light of unavailability for purchase and failure to deliver now on two campaigns, I cannot recommend purchasing Hunters Mark.